-Compliments that sound like the above aren’t real compliments when the giver doesn’t really know you.
+Compliments that sound like the above aren’t genuine compliments when the compliment giver hasn’t known you for long.
 You might be as wonderful as they proclaim you are, but seriously, it takes more than two weeks or even a couple of months for anyone to get to know all sides of you and to appreciate you for the multi-dimensional human being that you are.
 When compliments are given too liberally they aren’t compliments; they’re flattery.
-And the Webster dictionary’s definition of flattery is: “Excessive and insincere praise, especially given to further one’s own interests.”
+And the Webster Dictionary definition of flattery is: “Excessive and insincere praise, especially given to further one’s own interests.”
 There are a few reasons why narcissists use excessive flattery and elevate their partners to pedestal level status.
 Flattery lowers your guard.
 Someone who thinks so highly of you isn’t someone who you need to be concerned about, right?
 Wrong!
 And personality disordered people need to raise their partners to near god/goddess-like status because the more perfect, and wonderful they build you up to be, the more special they become by association.

 Beware, although the idealization stage feels amazing, and can be difficult to resist, it comes with a steep price.
 When you’re being lifted by unrealistic appraisals of your perfection, you can bet you’ll be expected to remain perfect 24/7, and if you dare falter, you’ll be criticized, and devalued for being, well… human.

 RED FLAG #3: They never take accountability for their circumstances